Acer rubrum: Distribution and habitat

 Red maple can grow in a variety of moist and dry biomes, from dry ridges and sunny, southwest-facing slopes to peat bogs and swamps.
 While many types of tree prefer a south- or north-facing aspect, the red maple does not appear to have a preference.
 Its ideal conditions are in moderately well-drained, moist sites at low or intermediate elevations.
 However, it is nonetheless common in mountainous areas on relatively dry ridges, as well as on both the south and west sides of upper slopes.
 Furthermore, it is common in swampy areas, along the banks of slow moving streams, as well as on poorly drained flats and depressions.
 In northern Michigan and New England, the tree is found on the tops of ridges, sandy or rocky upland and otherwise dry soils, as well as in nearly pure stands on moist soils and the edges of swamps.
 In the far south of its range, it is almost exclusively associated with swamps.
 Additionally, red maple is one of the most drought-tolerant species of maple in the Carolinas.

 Red maple is far more abundant today than when Europeans first arrived in North America.
 It only contributed minimally to old-growth upland forests, and would only form same-species stands in riparian zones.
 The density of the tree in many of these areas has increased six- to seven-fold, and this trend seems to be continuing.
 One of the primary factors for this appears to be a loss of forest management that comes in several forms.
 First, a loss regular prescribed burns, such as those performed by Native Americans who would use the burns to enhance acorn and other seed harvesting.
 Second, continued heavy logging and a recent trend of young, shrubby forests recovering from past human disturbances.
-Third, the decline of American elm and American chestnut due to introduced diseases has contributed to its spread.
-Red maple dominates such sites, but largely disappears until it only has a sparse presence by the time a forest is mature.
-This species is in fact a vital part of forest regeneration in the same way that paper birch is.